Skip to main content

 3. Disc golf

 Looking for a more exciting golf experience?
 Give disc golf, also called frisbee golf, a go.
-Instead of clubs, players use plastic discs and targets to aim and get the disc into a basket with the fewest throws possible.
+Players use plastic discs and aim for baskets, trying to score with the fewest throws possible.
 A fun and straightforward game to elevate your golf days.

 Where to play disc golf